This Suicide Survival Zombies Forgiveness post was originally a business lesson.

 I know.
 I know.
 That sounds sooo dramatic.
 For 16 year old me it was dramatic.
 It was apocalyptic.
 It was life altering.
 And in the end, it became the Gift from Andrea that allows me, no compels me to post this update here.
 And now.
 At age 65.
 Happy, Confident (for the most part) And Secure in the knowledge that this gift needs to be passed on.

 Within the fabric of my life the gift has be woven over and over.
 Sometimes it was a patch, a repair that made the overall life-cloth function yet again.
 Sometimes, whole sections had to be replaced.
 Artfully incorporated into the whole, breathing fresh life anew.
 That gift has forced me to #ChooseLife many many times.
 Stories for another time.

 This choosing, this continuous mind game is what made the zombie incident so revolting to me.
-I could perhaps accept my cowardice if i was the object of danger.
-NOT so when it was the life of my granddaughter that i put in imaginary jeopardy!
+I could perhaps accept my cowardice if I was the object of danger.
+NOT so when it was the life of my granddaughter that I put in imaginary jeopardy!

 Now for the Zombie and ultimately the Forgiveness

 Yet letting go is about understanding that there is more than wisdom that comes from the stuff we survive, there are wounds and scars, and negative thoughts, and fears.
-When we let go, that’s the stuff we let go of, so that we can be older and wiser without being weighted by the past – we can be joyful.
+When we let go, that’s the stuff we let go of, so that we can get older and be wiser without being weighted by the past – we can be joyful.

-Somehow it all came together in one of those AHA moments.
+Somehow, in that flash of terror memory of the zombie butcher and my darling granddaughter, it all came together in one of those AHA moments.
 I remembered a name I hadn’t been able to recall for thirty-nine years: Sgt Campbell.

 Compassion incarnate, Kathie said, “Well thank God he wasn’t hurt.”
 In that moment my reaction was completely emotional: what about me?
 I was abandoned and hurt.
 He was supposed to save me and he didn’t.
 How could he do that to me?
 As I lay on the pavement, broken and bleeding, he didn’t come to check on me.
 He didn’t even call an ambulance.
-After the accident, for all the months I was in the hospital, he didn’t come once.
-I completely froze in the interview, swamped with my bitterness and anger.
-Reeling in panic and pain, my head spun with negative thoughts that made no actual sense.
-The second half of the interview lacked any of the real me, as I forced myself to continue.
-Even afterwards, I managed to suppress what had happened, and avoid thinking about it.
+(The kid who crashed his car into the two cars on that foggy curve in the highway, ran to the nearest phone, back in the day there were only landlines)